 The results from the new study by Flinders University and the University of Melbourne.
 They are published today in Biology Letters.

-Dr Fobert said there was no clear solution to tackling ALAN.
+Dr. Fobert said there was no clear solution to tackling ALAN.
 Especially near coral reefs.
-Then researchers were looking at a number of ways to reduce the impact of light.
+Then researchers looked at a number of ways to reduce the impact of light.
 Light on marine biology.